Topological tameness of Margulis spacetimes: Introduction

 An $n$-dimensional open manifold is said to be {\em tame} if it is homeomorphic to the interior of a compact $n$-manifold with boundary.
 A {\em handlebody} is a $3$-dimensional manifold obtained from a $3$-ball $B^3$ by attaching $1$-handles to $3$-dimensional balls.
 The topology of handlebodies and related objects form a central topic in the $3$-dimensional manifold topology.
 See Hempel \cite{Hempel} for a thorough survey of this field of mathematics developed in the 20th century.

-\begin{thm} Let $\Lspace$ be the standard Lorentzian space with the standard norm given by $x_0^1 - x_1^2 - x_2^2$, and let $\Gamma$ be a Margulis group without parabolics.
-Then $\Lspace/\Gamma$ is homeomorphic to the interior of a handlebody of genus $r$ for the rank $r$ of $\Gamma$ as a free group. \end{thm}
+\begin{thm} Let $M$ be the Margulis spacetime $\Lspace/\Gamma$ without cusp.
+Then $M$ is homeomorphic to the interior of an orientable handlebody. \end{thm}

-We define in this paper that a complete geodesic on a quotient space of a hyperbolic space or a Lorentzian space is {\em nonwandering} if it is bounded in both directions; that is, the closure of the forward part is compact and so is that of the backward part; i.e., the $\alpha$-limit and the $\omega$-limit are both nonempty and compact.
-This is the same as the term ``recurrent'' in \cite{GL} and \cite{CGJ}, which does not agree with the common usage in the dynamical system theory whereas the recurrence set they discuss is the same as the nonwandering set as in Eberlein \cite{Eb} and Katok and Hasselblatt \cite{Katok2}: the reason is that these are geodesics with both endpoints in the limit sets and the set of these geodesics coincide with the nonwandering set in \cite{Eb} by Corollary 3.8 there.
+The proof is given in \S \ref{sec:tameness} by compactifying the Margulis spacetime into a compact $\R\P^3$-manifold with $\R\P^2$-surface boundary.
+We remark that Frances \cite{CF} earlier produced conformal compactifications of Margulis spacetimes, which are not manifolds as opposed to our projective compactifications.
+We are currently trying to generalize these techniques to Lorentz manifolds with parabolics (see \cite{ChDG}) and to higher dimensional geometric structures and so on.

-The work of Goldman--Labourie--Margulis~\cite{GLM} on nonwandering geodesics on $M$ implies tameness: A Margulis spacetime is geometrically finite in some sense since every closed geodesic is in a bounded neighborhood, which will explain our particular viewpoints on this in Section \ref{sec:asymp}.
+A complete geodesic on a quotient space of a hyperbolic space or a Lorentzian space is {\em nonwandering} if it is bounded in both directions, or equivalently, the closure of the forward part is compact and so is that of the backward part, or the $\alpha$-limit and the $\omega$-limit are both nonempty and compact.
+This is the same as the term ``recurrent'' in \cite{GL} and \cite{CGJ}, which does not agree with the common usage in the dynamical system theory whereas the recurrence set they discuss is the same as the nonwandering set as in Eberlein \cite{Eb} and Katok and Hasselblatt \cite{Katok2}.
+Both endpoints of the geodesics lie in the limit sets and they comprise the nonwandering set by Corollary 3.8 in \cite{Eb}.

-In Section \ref{sec:prelim}, we review facts on hyperbolic surfaces, Fuchsian group actions, $\rpn$-structures and geometry that we need.
-We compactify $\Lspace$ by a real projective $2$-sphere $\Ss$ that is just the space of directions in $\Lspace$.
+In \S\ref{sec:ProjGeo}, we review facts on hyperbolic surfaces, Fuchsian group actions, $\rptwo$-structures and geometry that we need.
+We compactify $\Lspace$ by a real projective $2$-sphere $\SI^2_{\infty}$ that is just the space of directions in $\Lspace$.

-In Section \ref{sec:Lspace}, we review facts about the Lorentzian space $\Lspace$ and affine boosts.
+In \S \ref{sec:Lspace}, we review facts about the Lorentzian space $\Lspace$ and affine boosts.
 The affine boosts will be extended to projective boosts in $\SI^3$.

-In Section \ref{sec:hyps}, we review real projective structures on surfaces and hyperbolic surfaces.
-We also discuss the dynamic of the geodesic flows on the unit tangent bundles of hyperbolic surfaces.
+In \S \ref{sec:hyps}, we review $\R\P^2$-structures on surfaces and hyperbolic surfaces.
+We also discuss the dynamics of the geodesic flows on the unit tangent bundles of hyperbolic surfaces.